Travel & Touring | WA Things To Do

 No matter when you visit, there’s always something to keep the kids busy at Scitech.
 The centre in West Perth features exhibitions, puppet shows, live science experiments and even stargazing sessions in the Planetarium.

-Within the permanent Science Centre, head for the Rio Tinto Innovation Central gallery to tinker with toys, the Scitech Lab to learn about forensics, robotics and animation, or the Kaartadjin Koorliny gallery for an immersive colour experience with a perception tunnel and musical lighting that responds to body movements.
+Within the permanent Science Centre, head for the Rio Tinto Innovation Central gallery to tinker with toys, the Scitech Lab to learn about forensics, robotics and animation, or the Kaartadijin Koorliny gallery for an immersive colour experience with a perception tunnel and musical lighting that responds to body movements.

-Scitech is open every day from 9:30am to 4pm, and tickets start at $12 for kids aged 4 to 17.
-RAC members save 10% on tickets when booked in advance through the RAC online shop.
+Scitech’s Planetarium is the star attraction.
+It features a rotating event schedule of immersive shows led by astro-experts.
+Scitech is open daily from 9:30am to 4pm (early opening time of 9am during the school holidays).
+Tickets start at $15 for kids aged 4-17.
+RAC members save 9% on tickets when booked in advance through the RAC online shop.

 10. Try some pottery painting